Disclaimers

 We are an independent financial advisory business and not aligned with any bank, insurance company or investment house.

-The director of Capvest Wealth Management (Pty) Ltd is as follows:
+The director/s of Capvest Wealth Management (Pty) Ltd is as follows:

-The shareholders of Capvest Wealth Management (PTY) Ltd are as follows:
+The shareholder of Capvest Wealth Management (PTY) Ltd are as follows:

-There are seven people employed by Capvest Wealth Management (Pty) Ltd.
+There are eight people employed by Capvest Wealth Management (Pty) Ltd.

 Life assurance companies or service providers with whom we do new business and administration: